 Although we have a hard time forgiving ourselves, most survivors tend to be very forgiving when it comes to someone else’s wrongdoings.
 We don’t judge, and we don’t hold grudges.

 We project our own good nature and conscience onto others, mostly because we want to see the inherent good in all people.
 Although part of recovery is learning to recognize people for who they actually are, whether those qualities be positive or negative, expecting the best in others actually promotes empathy in others.

 Survivors seem to have some sort of “autodetect” mode for the soft spots in others.
 Once these qualities are noted, survivors are intuitively aware of how to approach those vulnerabilities with respect and kindness as opposed to over-the-top flattery offered by psychopaths and toxic people.

 Do you see a lot of these traits in yourself?
 You should respect and celebrate these qualities and seek them out in others.

-20. Resilience.
 We have a deep resilience that sustains us.
-We make question our ability to survive an adversity but, in the end, we always come out the other side, wiser and stronger.
+We make question our ability to survive adversity but, in the end, we always come out the other side, wiser and stronger.

 Do you see a lot of these traits in yourself?
 You should respect and celebrate these qualities and seek them out in others.
 And, in new relationships, attach yourself to romantic partners who won’t exploit and use them against you.